-This medication is given by injection into a vein, usually once a week or as directed by your doctor.
+This medication is given by injection into a vein as directed by your doctor, usually once a week.
 If you are giving this medication at home, learn all preparation and usage instructions in the product package and from your health care professional.
 If any of the information is unclear, consult your doctor or pharmacist.
 If your brand of medication is stored in the refrigerator, allow the medication and mixing solution to warm to room temperature before mixing.
 Do not shake the mixed drug.
 Doing so may decrease the effectiveness of this medication.
 Before using, check the product visually for particles or discoloration.
 Occasionally, a few small particles may remain in the vial.
 These particles will be removed by the filter provided with the medication.
 If the product is discolored, do not use the liquid.
 Learn how to store and discard needles and medical supplies safely.
 Consult your pharmacist for details.
 Dosage is based on your weight, medical condition and response to treatment.
 Use this medication regularly to get the most benefit from it.
 To help you remember, mark a reminder on a calendar and use it on the same day each week.
 Tell your doctor if your condition worsens after several weeks.

 What should I tell my health care provider before I take GLASSIA?

 Before using alpha-1-proteinase inhibitor, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.
 Before using this medication, tell your doctor or pharmacist your medical history, especially of: selective IgA deficiency with antibodies to IgA, liver disease, heart problems (such as heart failure).
 This drug may make you dizzy or drowsy.
 Alcohol or marijuana (cannabis) can make you more dizzy or drowsy.
 Do not drive, use machinery, or do anything that needs alertness until you can do it safely.
 Limit alcoholic beverages.
 Talk to your doctor if you are using marijuana (cannabis).
-Since this medication is made from human blood, there is a very small chance that you may get infections from it (such as viral infections like hepatitis).
-It is recommended that you get the appropriate vaccinations (such as for hepatitis A and B) and that people giving this medication handle the medication with special caution to prevent virus infections.
-Consult your doctor for more details.
+This medication is made from human blood.
+Even though the blood is carefully tested, and this medication goes through a special manufacturing process, there is an extremely small chance that you may get infections from the medication (for example, viruses such as hepatitis).
+Consult your doctor or pharmacist for more information.
 During pregnancy, this medication should be used only when clearly needed.
 Discuss the risks and benefits with your doctor.
-It is unknown whether this drug passes into breast milk.
+It is unknown if this drug passes into breast milk.
 Consult your doctor before breast-feeding.